UC-Davis-molecular-computing/scadnano/README.md

   * **Set helix coordinates based on crossovers:** scadnano can help to visualize 3D structure of designs where all helices are parallel.
 This can only be used on a gridless design (i.e., the *none* grid).
 Select a group of crossovers, one per pair of helices that are displayed adjacently in the main view (i.e., they are adjacent in view order, meaning their indices are adjacent if `helices_view_order` is not specified), and then click this button.
 Those crossovers are used to calculate the angles between helices assuming that those crossovers are unstrained.
 The *x*,*y* coordinates of each helix other than the first will be set to match the expected angles between helices, and the *roll* value of each helix other than the first will be set to point the backbone angles of each helix at its neighbors at those crossovers.

-    You can also selected some helices first, and then this will only be done to those helices.
-You can choose not to select some crossovers.
+    You can also select some helices first, and then only those helices will be adjusted.
+(This is useful if some adjacent helices in your design do not have crossovers between them.)

+    You can also choose not to select some crossovers.
 For any pair of adjacent helices where you do not select a crossover, the "leftmost" crossover is chosen.
 (Defined as the crossover whose offset on the *first* helix in the ordering is minimal.)

 * View